jujhaar2409/latex-replacements/README.md

 ## Use on your MacOS Computer

+### Setting up

 1. Open System Preferences.app
 2. Click on `Keyboard`
 3. Switch to the `text` tab.
 If you have never edited this, you should see a list with a few default items
 4. Simply drag the file `latex-replacments.plist` into this list

 **Done!**

+### Personalizing

+You can now go to the same page(keyboard ⇒ text tab) in System Preferences.app and see the list of shortcuts.
+You can edit if simply by clicking on of the shortcuts and changing it.

 ## Use on your Windows Computer